-Real estate market in India has been reasonably stable despite the pandemic.
-The banks are also very favourably placed in terms of home loan rate of interest.
+The real estate market in India has been reasonably stable despite the pandemic.
+The banks are also very favorably placed in terms of home loan rate of interest.
 The only thing that the home buyers need to do is to have a good credit history.
 In simple words, the banks need to feel safe about the money being lent to you as home loan for you to purchase your dream home.
 This is where ‘credit scores’ become important.

 In this article we shall understand what this means, and what a home buyer needs to do so that you are viewed favourably by the financial institution giving you a home–loan.

 Concept of Credit Score

 This is basically a numerical score to measure an individual’s creditworthiness.
 This means ‘ability to repay a loan’.
 The score in India ranged between 300-900.
 Reserve Bank of India has given license to 4 companies to measure credit score of individuals- (i) Credit Information Bureau India Limited (CIBIL), (ii) Experian, (iii) Equifax, and (iv) CRIF High Mark.